Instagram For Beginners

 We hear it all the time.
 The biggest struggle jewelers face regarding your social media presence is content.
 How in the world do you find something to post every day?
 It’s as simple as this: Stuller’s Free Content.
 We take photography and shoot video for every selling season of the year, and we love sharing it with you.
 Here’s a peek at what we have available for Valentine’s Day:

-All of our photos, as well as the previous video, are available on our various social media platforms.
+Here’s the best-kept secret to Instagram for beginners – all of our photos, as well as the previous video, are available and up for grabs on our various social media platforms.
 By now, most of you have gotten the hang of the Facebook “Share” feature which allows you to share any Stuller post onto your store’s Facebook page.
-Sharing on Instagram isn’t quite as simple.
+But sharing on Instagram isn’t quite as simple.
 Within the Instagram mobile application, your only options are to Like or Comment on a post.
 But never fear, we have a solution!
 And that leads us to . . .

 Tip #2 – Repost App